Soumya-Atluri/Nmap-network-exposure/README.md

 ## 📁 Files Included

 - `README.md` – Full report and analysis
-- `TASK-1.html` – HTML version of the scan report
+- `code.html` – HTML version of the scan report

----

-## 🧾 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ---
 ## 🔗 About

 This repository contains the results and analysis of a network scan performed using Nmap on a local IP range.
 The scan identified active devices and their open TCP ports using a SYN scan.
 The report lists common services running on these ports and highlights potential security risks, such as exposed vulnerable services that could be exploited.